buildingwheels/ShallowGuess/README.md

 ## How to Use
 There are several trained models under the `resources/models/` folder:

-These ones were trained with Leaky ReLU and you need to modify `src/network.rs` to use them:
+These ones were trained with Leaky ReLU and you need to modify `src/network.rs` to use them (check git history for leaky relu implementation):
 - `1L-32.pth`
 - `1L-128.pth`
 - `1L-256.pth`

-This is currently the default model:
+This is currently the default model training with ReLU:
 - `1L-512.pth`

 The associated weights have been exported into the `resources/weights/` folder with `scripts/export.py`:
 - `1L-32.weights`
 - `1L-128.weights`
-- `1L-256.weights`
+- `1L-256.weights` (strongest)
-- `1L-512.weights` (default)
+- `1L-512.weights` (current)

 You can modify `build.rs` to load one of the three trained models:
 ```rust